 Stage two is the Challengers' League.
 This is an eight-player all-play-all tournament that normally takes place from the Friday to the Monday of the second May Bank Holiday or a later weekend if there is a clash with the WAGC.
 You and the other six qualifiers are joined by the previous champion.
 The organiser would be quite pleased if you could beat all seven of your adversaries outright.
 Then you are the clear winner of the league and progress to the Title Match as the first challenger.
 If you come second you will also play the Title Match as the second challenger.
 If there is a tie for first or second place in the league, those involved may have to have a play-off game (on the Monday afternoon) to decide the second challenger.

 So now you are in the title match.
 This is the last hurdle but the biggest.
-A best of three series of games against the other winner from the League.
+A best of three or five series of games against the other winner from the League.
 Each player has three hours on the clock for each game.
 These are some of the longest time limits in any European competition.

 Good luck!
 You only have to win about 15 games of Go from start to finish of the process.
 What is so difficult about that?